IHE/ITI.Topologies/topologies.md

 Finally, the Practitioner and PractitionerRole Resources provide information about individual Practitioners that practice at an Organization.
 They are relevant to DocumentSharing in that they will commonly be referenced in documents and their metadata, but they are also relevant for message delivery use cases in the event a message needs to be delivered to an individual.

+### Indicating Document Sharing Connectivity

+Document Sharing relationships might be expressed in the directory via Organization.partOf or by use of the OrganizationAffiliation Resource.

+Organization.partOf is the simplest way to represent a relationship between two Organizations.
+When child organizations have a partOf relationship with a parent, there is ambiguity around whether requesting data from, or delivering messages to, the parent organization will return data from, or route the message to, the child organizations.
+Alternatively, mCSD supplies an OrganizationAffiliation.code - DocShare-federate - that can be used on an OrganizationAffiliation Resource to explicitly declare that a parent provides document sharing access to a child organization.
+As is, it must be assumed that children are accessible for all document sharing technologies supported by the parent; there is no way to declare that the parent endpoints will work for document query and retrieve but not message delivery, for example. mCSD might declare a more granular set of OrganizationAffiliation codes in the future to help facilitate this level of nuance.

+Because the use of partOf is not explicit in whether it signifies that a parent Organization provides document sharing access to its children, directory policy will need to clarify the meaning of partOf with respect to Document Sharing.
+Possible clarifications would include:
+- Declaring that partOf shall be used to signify a Document Sharing relationship rather than or in addition to business relationships.
+In this case, OrganizationAffiliation might not be used, but this case is also the most restrictive in preventing the directory from acquiring new, more comprehensive data sets in the future.
+- Declaring that partOf may indicate that the parent provides Document Sharing Access, but only if the child Organization in question has no Endpoints of its own and no OrganizationAffiliation resources with it as a participatingOrganization and a code indicating document sharing access.
+- Declaring that partOf has no relationship to document sharing and any organizations that provide document sharing access to children must be linked to the children with an OrganizationAffiliation with an appropriate code.
+This is the most explicit policy, but one that might be operationally cumbersome to maintain.

+In all three cases, the Endpoint Discovery Algorithm in section below will identify a suitable endpoint if one exists.
+However, it might be ambiguous whether a particular child organization can have data retrieved through its parent when partOf is used and both the child and the parent have endpoints, or when children are in the directory for informational purposes and do not actually have document sharing available.

 ### Example Community Directory Layouts